Dome Keeper: Gameplay

+Development

+Bippinbits submitted Dome Keeper, then named Dome Romantik, as an entry in the April 2021 Ludum Dare 48 game jam.
+It achieved 9th place overall, prompting the team to develop the game as a full Steam release.

 Reception

 According to the review aggregator website Metacritic, Dome Keeper received "generally favorable reviews".
-PC Gamer called the game a "A simple yet nuanced roguelike." and praised the weapons and resource management gameplay, but noted the game's short playtime and a few minor technical issues.
+PC Gamer called the game a "simple yet nuanced roguelike." and praised the weapons and resource management gameplay, but noted the game's short playtime and a few minor technical issues.
 Shacknews appreciated the simplicity of gameplay design and execution, but said that the gameplay could become predictable after several playthroughs.
 In a more critical review, Eurogamer felt that the game was "as divided as my thoughts are on it" and said that the mining and tower defense gameplay struggled because of how the game divided its attention between both genres.